ciforios/ciforios.github.io/_posts/2015-05-08-Code-Signing.markdown

 1) Head over to the [Apple Developer Center](https://developer.apple.com/membercenter) and log into your account

-The next thing we're going to do is to create certificates for development and distribution purposes.
+The next thing we're going to do is to create certificates for Development and Distribution purposes.

-> Note: If you don't intend to distribute your apps via TestFlight, you won't need a distribution certificate
+> Note: If you don't intend to distribute your apps via TestFlight, you won't need a Distribution Certificate

 Therefore, add new entries in the respective sections within the "Certificates, Identifiers and Profiles" > "Certificates".